hpkushal/Budget-Compass/BRAND-GUIDE.md

 ## Brand Voice and Tone

 ### Voice
 Budget Compass should sound like a trusted, friendly, and knowledgeable guide.
-The language should be:
+The language should be clear, simple, and free of financial jargon.
-- Clear and simple
-- Free of financial jargon
-- Encouraging and supportive
-- Professional yet approachable

 ### Tone
-- **Encouraging and supportive**, not judgmental
-- Makes users feel **empowered and in control**
-- **Approachable and human**
-- Recognizes the unique challenges and goals of families
-- **Confident guidance** without overwhelming complexity
+The tone should be encouraging and supportive, not judgmental.
+It should make the user feel empowered and in control of their finances.
+The brand should be approachable and human, recognizing the unique challenges and goals of families.

 ## Key Messaging